msp-strath/three-times/content/basics/binding.md

 Python's static analysis tools
 (i.e. `mypy`)
 can use type inference to statically determine types and check our code's correctness at compile time.
-Not all types are given, however.
+Not all types are,
+however,
+given.
 As such the static type checking for python is *gradual*, allowing the programmer to freely type key parts of their code.